 Leslie Boyd (they/she) is an artist and educator whose practice sites itself on the body.
 Her research interests include cultural appropriation, social practice, gender, and contemporary US political identities/affiliations.
 She studied Metalsmithing + Jewelry at the Rhode Island School of Design (MFA) and Pratt Institute (BFA).

-Leslie Boyd is an artist, educator and activist, born and raised in Philadelphia, PA.
-She studied Metalsmithing + Jewelry at Pratt Institute (BFA) and the Rhode Island School of Design (MFA).
-Leslie has exhibited throughout the US and in venues abroad such as the super+Centercourt Gallery in Munich, Germany and at Object Rotterdam in Holland.
-They live in Denver, CO where they are an Assistant Professor of Art at the Metropolitan State University of Denver.
+Leslie has exhibited throughout the US and in venues abroad such as Ghost Gallery in New York, the super+Centercourt Gallery in Munich, Germany, and at Object Rotterdam in Holland.
+Leslie lives in Denver, CO, the ancestral homelands of the Cheyenne, Ute, and Arapaho peoples.
+They are an Associate Professor of Art and the Jewelry Area Coordinator at Metropolitan State University of Denver.

 In 2018 Leslie established the database Making Progress: Resources for Social Justice in Craft, with the aim to compile a comprehensive collection of resources for artists, educators, and students interested in craft as activism or social practice.

 Leslie is a founding member of the JV Collective, a national group of contemporary jewelry artists based in South Philadelphia, on the ancestral homelands of the Lenape peoples.